 Event Object Standard or Big Object?
-Use Case Considerations LightningUriEvent Big Object Store data about when entities are created, accessed, updated, or deleted in Lightning Experience.
+Use Case Considerations LoginAsEvent Big Object Store data about when Salesforce admins log in as another user.
 Object is available only in Real-Time Event Monitoring.
 Data is stored for up to six months.
-ListViewEvent Big Object Store data about when users interact with a list of records, such as contacts, accounts, or custom objects.
-Object is available only in Real-Time Event Monitoring.
-Data is stored for up to six months.
-LoginAsEvent Big Object Store data about when Salesforce admins log in as another user.
-Object is available only in Real-Time Event Monitoring.
-Data is stored for up to six months.
 LoginEvent Big Object Store data about how many users tried to log in from an unknown IP address or location and who was blocked from successfully logging in.
 Object is generally available outside Real-Time Event Monitoring.
 Data is stored for up to 10 years.
 LogoutEvent Big Object Store data about users who logged out successfully.
 Object is available only in Real-Time Event Monitoring.
 Data is stored for up to six months.
-PermissionSetEventStore (Pilot) Big Object Store data about permission assignment changes in permission sets and permission set groups.
-Note: This feature is not generally available and is being piloted with certain Customers subject to additional terms and conditions.
-It is not part of your purchased Services.
-This feature is subject to change, may be discontinued with no notice at any time in SFDC's sole discretion, and SFDC may never make this feature generally available.
-Make your purchase decisions only on the basis of generally available products and features.
-This feature is made available on an AS IS basis and use of this feature is at your sole risk.
+PermissionSetEventStore Big Object Store data about permission assignment changes in permission sets and permission set groups.
 Object is available only in Real-Time Event Monitoring.
 Data is stored for up to six months.
 ReportAnomalyEventStore Standard Object Store data about anomalies in how users run or export reports.
 Object is available only in Real-Time Event Monitoring.
 Data is stored for up to six months.
 ReportEvent Big Object Store data about how many times a sensitive report was downloaded or viewed and by whom.
 Object is available only in Real-Time Event Monitoring.
 Data is stored for up to six months.
 SessionHijackingEventStore Standard Object Store data about when unauthorized users gain ownership of a Salesforce user's session with a stolen session identifier.
 Object is available only in Real-Time Event Monitoring.
 Data is stored for up to six months.

-Event Object Standard or Big Object?
-Use Case Considerations UriEvent Big Object Store data about when entities are created, accessed, updated, or deleted in Salesforce Classic.
+UriEvent Big Object Store data about when entities are created, accessed, updated, or deleted in Salesforce Classic.
 Object is available only in Real-Time Event Monitoring.
 Data is stored for up to six months.